Eco-Efficiency, Energy and

 Products from Recycled and Bio-Based Feedstock

 To meet the growing demands of our customers for enhanced product sustainability, we develop products using bio-based raw materials that are partially or fully derived from natural sources.
-Sustainably produced bio-based sources enable a more circular economy and can also have a lower carbon footprint compared to alternatives across their life cycles, thereby reducing GHG emissions.
+More sustainably produced

 We utilize co-product materials as inputs for higher-value products, including tallow and cotton linters, among others.
 For instance, we manufacture rheology modifiers for the paint industry based on cellulose made from cotton linters.